 Discover how to prepare a head for a spike at the Tower of London at an interactive lesson given by the Head Master, who’s a true expert in his field with many a story to tell.
 Travel back to 1605 and learn about the world’s most famous plotter and discover all about the fate of Guy Fawkes.
 Prepare to be repulsed and abandon all hope as you learn all about the torture chamber.
 The torturer is also looking for volunteers if you fancy a good stretch?

 Not only is The London Dungeon fun, but it’s a great learning experience too.
 With a consistently creepy atmosphere and grisly scenes at every turn, two exciting rides, and lots of character actors – this fantastic experience will bring the darkest history of London to life.
 A ghoul-tastic treat and one of the best places to visit in London for the older kids!
+However, if you or your child are claustrophobic, suffer from anxiety or do not like loud noises or the dark, this isn’t the best attraction for you.
+Why not head to the nearby London Aquarium instead?

 What to know before you go